active-group/reacl-c/doc/intro.md

 pass actions from any child upwards, and raise an error if a message is sent to them.

-Things get interesting, when adding event handler to DOM elements.
+Things get interactive, when adding event handlers to DOM elements.
 Resembling HTML, event handlers are functions that can be attached to an element via attributes that start with `:on`, like `:onclick`: